 Mushrooms and Diabetes:

 Have you been working with your healthcare team to create a dietary regimen that takes your diabetes diagnosis into account?
 In that case, there’s a good chance you know how crucial it is to eat nutritious foods – particularly vegetables.
-But following a diabetes diet healthy meal plan doesn’t mean you can’t have fun(gi)!
+Following a diabetes friendly and healthy meal plan doesn’t mean you can’t have fun(gi)!

 Health Benefits of Mushrooms

-That’s not even considering the nutrients and antioxidants in mushrooms.
-When you consume the same one-cup serving of mushrooms listed above, you’ll get the following:
+When you consume the same one-cup serving of mushrooms, you’ll get the following:

 • 22 percent of your daily value of vitamin B2